olcf/olcf-user-docs/systems/frontier_user_guide.rst

     # Tear down Omnistat
     ${OMNISTAT_WRAPPER} usermode --stopserver

-Instructions in the Omnistat documentation provide guidance on using Graphana in a local Docker container to visualize the data, or the data can be exported to CSV files for analysis using tools such as Python Pandas.

 You can find an overview presentation and video on Omnistat in the :ref:`OLCF Training Archive, <training-archive>`.